eric-s-s/dice-tables/README.md

 In [23]: without_zeroes.percentage_axes()
 Out[23]: [(6, 9, 12), (25.0, 50.0, 25.0)]
 ```
-Please note that these objects do not follow changes to the DiceTable.
-You can use
-RichDiceTable which keeps a copy of these objects at .info and .calc
+RichDiceTable keeps a copy of these objects at .info and .calc
 ```
 In [3]: table = dt.DiceTable.new()